Resources

 Step #2: Get Your Sender ID

-Your sender ID is the number or name your customers see when they receive SMS messages.
 There are three common types of sender IDs you can choose from.
-Each one fits a different kind of communication.
+Each one fits a different use case, message volume, and type of customer engagement.

-- Toll-free numbers: Ideal for service-based communication.
+2. Toll-free numbers: Ideal for service-based communication.
 If your company runs a support center, a call line, or a team that handles frequent inbound questions, it can help customers feel more comfortable.

 TextUs guides you through the steps needed to request and activate the number type you pick.
 Their team helps you understand the registration process, carrier rules, and any approval steps linked to that sender ID.